-In a newborn, the patent ductus arteriosus still has the potential to close on its own without intervention.
-Thus, in newborns, additional time may be allowed for the patent ductus arteriosus to close on its own if the heart failure can be easily managed.
-If symptoms are severe, such as in a premature infant, or if it is felt that it is unlikely to close on its own, however, medical or surgical closure is pursued.
+In a newborn, the patent ductus arteriosus still has the chance to close on its own.
+Your doctor may allow more time for the patent ductus arteriosus to close on its own if their heart failure is under control.
+If a newborn’s symptoms are severe or it is unlikely to close on its own, medical or surgical treatment is needed.

 The risk of complications with any of these treatments is low, determined mostly by how ill the child is prior to treatment.